MicrosoftDocs/dynamics365smb-docs/business-central/across-work-with-excel.md

 ---
-title: Viewing and Editing in Excel From Business Central | Microsoft Docs
+title: Viewing and Editing in Excel From Business Central
 description: Learn about how you can open the pages in Microsoft Excel from Business Central for better data analysis.
 author: jswymer
 ms.service: dynamics365-business-central